DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - 🔥IT operations and
             - 🔥Information security (introduced in the DevSecOps model)
         - DevSecOps is a software development approach incorporating automated cybersecurity checks into its CI/CD pipeline automation.
 DevSecOps is a combination of Development (Dev), Security (Sec), and Operations (Ops).
+        - In DevSecOps, the security team is integrated into the development of software very early.
+Typically, the security team will follow the software creation progress and work with the developers during every step of the development phase.
+This helps to ensure secure practices occur at every stage of the software development life cycle, instead of potentially allowing things to be missed during the development.
+Additionally, this can make the development of software more efficient.
+        - In DevSecOps, the work will be checked for security flaws while it is being created, not after.
 - 8.1.2 Maturity models (e.g., Capability Maturity Model (CMM), Software Assurance Maturity Model (SAMM))
     - Software Engineering Institute (SEI) (Carnegie Mellon University) created the Capability Maturity Model for Software (AKA Software Capability Maturity Model, abbreviated SW-CMM, CMM, or SCMM)
-    - 🟢 **SW-CMM**:  I Must Do Quality Optimization 🟡 a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software
+    - 🟢 **SW-CMM**:  I Must Do Quality Optimization 🟡
+    - It is a management process to foster the ongoing and continuous improvement of an org's processes and workflows for developing, maintaining and using software.
+The Software Capability Maturity Model (SCMM) is based on the principle that a mature software development process will produce quality software.
         - all software development moves through a set of maturity phases in sequential fashion, and CMM describes the principles and practices underlying software process maturity, intended to help improve the maturity and quality of software processes
         - note that CMM doesn't explicitly address security
         - stages of the CMM: